deepin-community/cargo/src/doc/src/reference/registries.md

 }
 ```

-Servers may also respond with a 404 response code to indicate the requested
+If the response has this structure Cargo will display the detailed message to the user, even if the response code is 200.
-resource is not found (for example, an unknown crate name).
-However, using a
+If the response code indicates an error and the content does not have this structure, Cargo will display to the user a
-200 response with an `errors` object allows a registry to provide a more
+ message intended to help debugging the server error.
+A server returning an `errors` object allows a registry to provide a more
-detailed error message if desired.
+detailed or user-centric error message.

 For backwards compatibility, servers should ignore any unexpected query
 parameters or JSON fields.
 If a JSON field is missing, it should be assumed to